control

 Represents syntax error in data.

-For example, an invalid setting like [Setpu]
+For example, an invalid setting like [Setpu] or END in wrong place.

 Source code in src/robot/model/control.py